-Find out more about the development and take a look at the artist impressions and plans at https://engage.vic.gov.au/bills-street-hawthorn-redevelopment
+Find out more about the development and take a look at the plans, designs and reports at https://engage.vic.gov.au/bills-street-hawthorn-redevelopment

-206 new dwellings will be built on Bills St, a mix of mostly one and two-bedroom dwellings.
+206 new dwellings will be built on Bills Street, a mix of mostly one and two-bedroom dwellings.

 The project will not only create capacity for more than 500 Victorians for whom stable housing would otherwise be out of reach, it will also create around 1,050 local jobs.